NACCU Innovative Technology Award

 - Describe the next steps and conclusion as well as lessons learned

-The Innovative Technology Award sub-committee will determine results for the award based on whether the entry meets the eligibility requirements.
-Each entry will be scored using a common scoring method by the full Awards Committee.
-The Innovative Technology Award sub-committee will collect scoring matrixes from committee members and tally scoring to make a recommendation to the full Awards Committee.
-The nomination receiving top score will be the recipient recommended to the Awards Committee.
+The Awards Committee Chair will determine whether the entry meets the eligibility requirements as well as obtaining any required supplemental documents.
+Each qualifying submission will be scored using a common scoring method individually by Awards Committee members.
+The Chair will collect scoring from committee members and tally a total score for each submission.
+The submission receiving top score will be the recipient.

 The University of Texas at Austin